sarulabs/di/README.md

 ### Create an item

-There are two functions to create an item.
+There are three functions to create an item.

 ```go
 // Make returns an interface that can be cast afterward.